Insufficient Credit for Approval

 Lack of Options

 Debt consolidation loans typically come with limited flexibility in terms of loan purpose.
-Unlike other types of loans, which can be used for various purposes such as home improvements or education, debt consolidation loans are specifically designed to consolidate existing debts.
+Unlike other loans, which can be used for various purposes such as home improvements or education, debt consolidation loans are specifically designed to consolidate existing debts.

 Restrictive Terms